 More than 16,000 children die each day from conditions associated with extreme poverty.
 Development Media International’s TV and radio campaigns can save one in five of these lives—that’s roughly 3,200 children saved each day.

 Iodine deficiency is the leading cause of preventable brain damage in children.
-The Global Alliance for Improved Nutrition brings iodine to billions across the globe, ensuring that each child reaches her full cognitive potential.
+The Global Alliance for Improved Nutrition brings iodine to billions across the globe, ensuring that each child reaches their full cognitive potential.

 Iodine deficiency is the leading cause of preventable brain damage in children.
-The Iodine Global Network brings iodine to billions of people across the globe, ensuring that each child reaches her full cognitive potential.
+The Iodine Global Network brings iodine to billions of people across the globe, ensuring that each child reaches their full cognitive potential.

 Living Goods helps women set up their own micro-franchises.
 Women business owners travel door-to-door to sell contraception, malaria nets, medicines, condoms, and hygiene products—and keep 15 percent of the profits for themselves.